mbaguszulmi/Miniblog-Jekyll-Theme/README.md

 # Miniblog Jekyll Theme
-WARNING: This theme is still under cunstroction.
-For safety reason, please dont use this theme until this theme released officially.
+WARNING: This theme is still under cunstruction.
+For safety reason, please don't use this theme until this theme is released officially.

 ## Installation